julelang/manual/src/integrated-jule/interoperability/header-files.md

 # Header Files

+To bind interoperable files, you must initialize a module for the project.
+See the [Modules](/packages/modules/) section.
+The import paths must start with the module name like ordinary use declarations.
+See [Using Packages](/packages/using-packages) section for more information.

 ## Linking Header Files
 The use declarations of Jule are used to include C++ headers in the Jule code to be generated.
 It's just a little different.
 A use declaration should be told that this is a C++ include and the path should be given as a string.